tzeikob/javascript-patterns/actor-model/README.md

 ## What to consider before use ##

 ### Pros ###
-* It provides the basics in order to play around with the Actor Model
+* It provides the basics in order to play around with the Actor Model.

 ### Cons ###
-* An application may contain a potentially large number of actors, so using closures to keep internal state may not be the best solution
+* An application may contain a potentially large number of actors, so using closures to keep internal state may not be the best solution.
-* It is easy to mess things up due to the immutability in JavaScript
+* It is easy to mess things up due to the immutability in JavaScript.

 [Back to the ToC](../../../)